FREQUENTLY ASKED QUESTIONS (FAQ)

 Screening: After the submission deadline, AUC staff will screen all proposals to ensure eligibility.
 Only applications that meet the eligibility criteria set forth in the call for proposals will proceed to the independent review stage.
 Each proposal will be carefully evaluated for completeness, compliance with the requirements, and adherence to the proposal format and guidelines.
 Any applications that do not meet the eligibility criteria will be disqualified.
 Applicants will receive notification of screening results and instructions for the independent review process if they are selected to advance to the next stage.

 After the initial screening step, an ICE hosted by the AUC will review all eligible proposals submitted for consideration.
 The ICE will evaluate the proposals based on a set of criteria, and each proposal will receive a score for three key areas: the quality of the proposal and its relevance to the ATTP objectives, the capacity of key personnel and operational systems to implement the proposed activities, and the proposed budget.
 The evaluation results will guide the ICE in recommending the final proposals for funding to the project’s key decision-making body, the Think Tank Platform Steering Committee (TTPSC), for approval.
 Selected think tank consortia will undergo an institutional capacity assessment to develop and supplement existing capacity-building activities.
 A critical area of grant support will be to help think tanks strengthen their financial sustainability.
 Receipt of funds will be contingent upon the think tank consortia's agreement to implement recommendations from these assessments.
 Consortia will also be required to develop a more detailed annual budget upon selection.
 Proposals will be evaluated based on a set of criteria, and each proposal will receive a score in the various areas.
+Each proposal will be assessed out of 100 marks, with the distribution of scores across the three key areas being 40:40:20.
+The minimum pass mark for each proposal to be evaluated will be 70 marks.

 Site visits: The TTPSC will utilize the scores obtained to decide which proposals merit funding.
 Before selecting the consortium of think tanks, ICE, representatives from AUC, and independent observers from international think tanks will conduct site visits to assess the capacity and capability of the finalist think tanks to undertake the proposed work.